I think we can agree that the overwhelming majority of coaches are struggling to get clients.

 And if you want to be crazily attractive to the opposite (or same) sex, then you can sit on a train reading this book, and you will look smart…..probably.

-Note: The book has been rewritten and expanded with new research in 2021, which made it my favourite of all time.
-To the extent that I bought the Audible version and then the hard copy too.
+Note: The book was rewritten and expanded with new research in 2021, which made it my favourite of all time.
+I bought the Audible version and then the hard copy, too.
 Just buy it and thank me later.
-Click to get the book growth
+Click to get the book6.
+Growth Hacker Marketing by Ryan Holiday

 If like me, you prefer shorter books that get straight to the point, then you will like this.